-Lang's simple song #3, written as part of his score for Paolo Sorrentino's acclaimed film YOUTH, received many awards nominations in 2016, including the Academy Award and Golden Globe.
+Lang’s simple song #3, written as part of his score for Paolo Sorrentino’s acclaimed film Youth, received many honors in 2016, including Academy Award, Golden Globe, and Critics Choice nominations, among others.

 Lang is co-founder and co-artistic director of New York's legendary music collective Bang on a Can.
 His music is published by Red Poppy Music (ASCAP) and is distributed worldwide by G. Schirmer, Inc.